bookofproofs/bookofproofs.github.io/_sources/history/20th-century/wald.md

 * The optimum property of the sequential probability ratio test was conjectured by Wald in 1943 and, in a joint paper with Wolfowitz in 1948, he proved this property.
 * One of Wald's continuing interests from his time working with Karl Schlesinger was economics.
 * It was not only in research that Wald had a remarkable influence on statistics, but although he only taught for about ten years, he also had a marked influence as a teacher.
-* After Wald emigrated to the United States he met Lucille Lang and the two were married.
 * In 1950 Wald received an invitation from the Indian government to lecture on statistics in that country.

 Born 31 October 1902, Kolozsvár, Hungary (now Cluj, Romania).
 Died 13 December 1950, Travancore, India.